Cutting Speed Calculator — RPM from Cutting Speed & Diameter (CNC Turning & Milling)

 Formula

 RPM = (1000 × Vc) / (π × D), where Vc is cutting speed in m/min and D is cutter/workpiece diameter in mm.
-Feed rate (mm/min) = RPM × feed per tooth × number of teeth.
+Feed rate (mm/min) = RPM × chip load per tooth × number of teeth.
+Machining time = cutting length / feed rate.

 Example calculation